 Reality.
 Here’s another cherished bit of nostalgia that’s simply wrong.
 Our Social Security payroll tax payments never have been deductible.

 Starting with the 1935 law that created the program, employees’ Social Security (FICA) withholding tax has always been nondeductible, says the Social Security Administration.
 “The 1935 law expressly forbid this idea, in Section 803 of Title VIII,” the agency says.

 Social Security benefits?
 Another story.
 Benefit checks were not subject to federal income tax from 1935 until 1984.

-In 1983, with bipartisan support, Congress passed a bill changing that and President Ronald Reagan signed it into law.
-Suddenly, up to 50% of a Social Security benefit could be counted as taxable income if a taxpayer’s total taxable income exceeded a certain amount.
+In 1983, with bipartisan support, Congress passed a bill changing that, and President Ronald Reagan signed it into law.
+Suddenly, up to 50% of a Social Security benefit could be counted as taxable income if a taxpayer’s total combined income exceeded a certain amount.

 8. Divorced?
 You can never get spousal benefits

 Reality: It’s true in most cases that if you remarry after a divorce, you forfeit the right to claim spousal benefits on your ex’s account.
 But there’s an exception: when your ex is dead.

-If your former spouse is deceased and you remarry at age 60 or after, you may collect a spousal retirement benefit based on your ex’s record, says AARP, explaining that, however:
+If your former spouse has died and you remarry at age 60 or after, you may collect a survivors retirement benefit based on your ex’s record, says the Social Security Administration:

 If you are divorced and have not remarried, things look a lot brighter: Divorced people who remain unmarried may apply for spousal benefits based on their ex-spouse’s Social Security record.